-“The best approach is one that requires the fewest steps and the fastest authentication, while still keeping financial accounts as secure as possible,” says Holliday.
+“The best approach is one that requires the fewest steps and the fastest authentication, while still keeping financial accounts as secure as possible,” says Sanders of Interactive Brokers.

 How consumers can stay secure when online

-“While it may feel inconvenient to have to go through multi-factor authentication to access your accounts, know that the websites and financial institutions are implementing it for your benefit,” says Zimmerman.
+“While it may feel inconvenient to have to go through multi-factor authentication to access your accounts, know that the websites and financial institutions are implementing it for your benefit,” says Zimmerman of MaxMyInterest.

-So circumventing procedures created to protect your account are not recommended, even if logging in does become a bit more cumbersome.
+So circumventing procedures created to protect your account is not recommended, even if logging in does become a bit more cumbersome.

 In the meantime, security professionals will continue working toward authentication that is less intrusive while still maintaining security.

 Dr. Xie explains one vision of such a process called zero-factor authentication.
-Such a process uses your “digital DNA” – your various online behaviors such as devices and activities – to verify your identity.
-“With AI, the reality of zero factor authentication is closer than we think.”
+It uses your “digital DNA” — your various online behaviors such as devices and activities — to verify your identity.
+“With AI, the reality of zero-factor authentication is closer than we think.”

-But if you want to take security a step further, Wolff suggests going with a physical device such as Yubikey as a second factor for high-value accounts.
+But if you want to take security a step further, Wolff suggests going with a physical device such as a security key as a second factor for high-value accounts.
 She also recommends using a password manager that can store and create complex and unique passwords.
-Two popular password manager apps are Keeper Security Password Manager and LastPass.
-Both can be accessed for free and are available on multiple computing platforms.
+LastPass is one popular password manager app that’s free and available for computers or mobile devices.

 Two-factor authentication is valuable even if it’s not foolproof.
 As the pros study which techniques are the most secure, consumers should expect to see new types of security emerge over time.